COVID-19 pandemic in Bangladesh: March 2021 to May 2021: The second wave

 From a relatively low number of infections throughout January and February, March saw a rapid increase in infections - with positivity rates increasing to over 23 percent in early April (whereas they had been below 5 percent throughout February).

 In an attempt to curb the rise in infections, on 5 April 2021 a seven-day lockdown was announced by the Bangladeshi government, including all domestic travel suspended and shopping malls shut alongside a curfew between 6pm and 6am.
 This followed a record new 7,087 new COVID-19 cases on 4 April, coinciding with a near-doubling of their testing rate from mid-March into the start of April.
 Some protests against this lockdown occurred in Dhaka, while the local media also criticised the lacklustre and inconsistent enforcement of lockdown rules throughout the country.
 Some schools continued to hold classes during the week.

 On 6 April, merchant groups held protests in the capital, demanding an end to the lockdown, and the safe reopening of shops, by following hygiene guidelines.

 On 7 April, public transport resumed in all metropolitan areas of the country, including Dhaka, after two days of closure.

 On 9 April, markets and stores were officially reopened throughout the country, although many were unofficially open earlier in the week.
 The closures led to more crowded markets than before, and higher prices, as customers flocked to stores to buy needed goods before Ramadan.

-On 12 April, the government declared that from 14 to 21 April, commercial banks will be closed, except for foreign exchange banks near port areas.
-Public transportation will again be closed, as well as government offices.
-However, emergency services, including garment factories and other industries, will remain open.
+On 12 April, the government declared that from 14 to 21 April, commercial banks were to be closed, except for foreign exchange banks near port areas.
+Public transportation was again closed, as well as government offices.
+However, emergency services, garment factories and other industries, remained open.

-The Bangladesh Police are implementing movement passes, which must be issued from their web site to leave your home, including for jobs, grocery purchases or medical needs.
-If used for commuting, two passes must be issued to go and return.
-A photograph of the applicant must be uploaded, as well as identification papers, reason for travel, and dates and times.
+The Bangladesh Police implemented movement passes, issued from their website for people to leave their homes, including for jobs, grocery purchases or medical needs.
+If used for commuting, two passes were to be issued to go and return.
+A photograph of the applicant was required to be uploaded, as well as identification papers, reason for travel, and dates and times.

 On 14 April, it was reported that police checkpoints were checking those in vehicles for movement passes, but those on foot were allowed to pass.

-On 17 April, markets were reopening in Barisal, sometimes only unofficially in alleyways.
+On 17 April, markets began to reopen in Barisal, though sometimes only unofficially in alleyways.

-On 28 April, the lockdown period will end, prioritizing livelihoods over what has been a mild illness in Bangladesh, with some of the lowest death rates in the world.
-The country will reopen in accordance with hygiene.
+On 28 April, the lockdown period ended, prioritizing livelihoods over what had been a mild illness in Bangladesh, with some of the lowest death rates in the world.
+The country reopened in accordance with hygiene.